B-29 - Hero Or Devil?

 They're either one of the most famous airplanes in the world, or one of the most infamous.
 It all depends on your point of view.

-On a road trip to Washington DC, I stopped at Dayton, Ohio's Museum of the Air Force and the Smithsonian's Steven F. Udvar-Hazy Center in Chantilly, Virginia.
-Among many other aircraft, B-29 Enola Gay was on display in Chantilly and B-29 Bockscar was in Dayton, both non-flying.
+On a road trip to Washington DC, I had a chance to see WWII warbirds up close.
+We stopped at Dayton, Ohio's Museum of the Air Force and the Smithsonian's Steven F. Udvar-Hazy Center in Chantilly, Virginia.
+B-29 Enola Gay was on display at Udvar-Hazy Center and B-29 Bockscar was at the Museum of the Air Force, both in static, non-flying exhibits.
 These two airplanes delivered atomic bombs over Japan during WWII.
-I've also managed to photograph B-29 Doc a couple times over the years, especially at his home hangar in Wichita.
+I've also photographed B-29 Doc a couple times over the years, especially at his home hangar in Wichita.
 Doc is one of just two B-29s still flying.

 B-29 Doc is pretty big - one engine and prop next to a human guide and Bernese Mountain Dog Taylor